 Aggravated Assault O.C.G.A. § 16-5-21

-Have you been charged with a physical crime or a violent physical crime such as Aggravated Assault?
+Have you been charged with a physical crime or a violent physical crime?

-You need the help of an experienced criminal defense law firm to help you with the charges of Aggravated Assault.
-Many people don't realize that a charge of Aggravated Assault, which is considered a physical crime or violent physical crime, can affect the rest of their life.
+You need the help of an experienced criminal defense law firm to help you with the charges you are now facing.
+Many people don't realize that this type of charge, which is considered a physical crime or violent physical crime, can affect the rest of their life.
 It would now be a part of your criminal history when you apply for a house, a loan, a promotion at work, or a when applying for a new job.
 An experienced criminal defense attorney can help you control how the charge for Aggravated Assault is treated both in court and in your life.

 The state of Georgia (through legislature or court) refers to these crimes as Crimes Against the Person or Crimes Against People.